IR35 TAX LAW

 HOW CAN GENIUS HELP ME WITH THIS?

-GENIUS can be engaged to take on all of this ever-changing Construction Compliance.
+GENIUS can be engaged to take on all of this ever-changing Contractor Compliance.

-GENIUS are experts in Construction Compliance and have been supplying trades and labour in line with the CIS rules set by the HMRC since 2001.
+GENIUS are experts in Contractor Compliance and have been supplying self employed contractors including CIS trades and labour in line with the rules set by the HMRC since 2001.
 If you engage the services of GENIUS we take on the HMRC responsibilities for the individuals and apply the following perfect practice process to every person;

 - Self-Employed status check with HMRC via the UTR